greglook/vault/doc/blobs.md

 ## Storage Interface

 The interface to a blob store is relatively simple:
-- `algorithm`: get the store's configured hashing algorithm
-- `enumerate`: list the stored blobs
+- `list`: enumerate the stored blobs
 - `stat`: get metadata about a stored blob
 - `open`: return the bytes comprising the blob contents
 - `store!`: store byte content and return the blobref